Guide, Updated 15 May 2026

 What disability accommodations does the DVSA offer for the UK driving test?

-The main categories: theory test extra time (up to double the standard 57 minutes), voiceover in about 20 languages, BSL interpreter at no cost, quiet room for hazard perception, simplified language during the practical, modified practical routes, and accommodation of candidate-provided adapted vehicles (hand controls, left-foot accelerator).
+The main categories: theory test extra time (up to double the standard 57 minutes), voiceover in about 20 languages, BSL interpreter at no cost, quiet room for hazard perception, simplified language during the practical, reasonable route adjustments, and accommodation of candidate-provided adapted vehicles (hand controls, left-foot accelerator).
 The accommodations are statutory rights under the Equality Act 2010, not discretionary favours.
-The DVSA records about 35,000 accommodated tests a year.
+Check gov.uk for the current detail of what is available.

 How do I request extra time on the theory test for dyslexia?